browserengineering/book/book/invalidation.md

 `needs_draw`---but layout is more complex and we're going to need to think about dirty flags a bit more rigorously.

-Every dirty flag protects a certain field; this one protects a `BlockLayout`'s `children` field.
+Every dirty flag *protects* a certain field; this one protects a `BlockLayout`'s `children` field.
 A dirty flag has a certain life
 cycle: it can be set, checked, and reset.
-The dirty flag is set to `True` when an input or dependency of the field changes, marking the protected field as unusable.
+The dirty flag starts out `True`, and is set to `True` when an input or dependency of the field changes, marking the *protected field* as unusable.
 Then, before using the protected field, the dirty flag must be checked.
-Finally, once the field is recomputed, the flag is reset to `False` to indicate that the value is up to date.
+Finally, once the field is recomputed, the flag is reset to `False` to indicate that the value is up-to-date.

 So let's analyze the `children_dirty` flag in this way.
 Dirty flags have to be set if any _dependencies_ of the fields they protect